Travel health insurance: key points

 Travel insurance plans are not regulated by the ACA, so they can still have annual and lifetime benefit caps, they do not have to cover pre-existing conditions, and coverage is not guaranteed issue.
 There’s also no requirement that plans cover the ACA’s ten essential benefits.

 But travel medical insurance does provide peace of mind if you’re planning a trip abroad.
-Plans can be purchased for time frames as short as five days or as long as two years, and coverage is available for U.S. and foreign nationals traveling outside their home countries.
-A broad range of plan options are available to fit every budget.
+Coverage is available for U.S. and foreign nationals traveling outside their home countries, and a wide range of plans are available to fit every budget.

 Renewing your travel coverage